 During the period of Hidaad, relatives, friends, and others who were familiar with the deceased are expected to follow the Islamic custom of bringing condolences to the immediate family to help express shared feelings of loss and support.
 Again we should note that Islamic mourning traditions will change depending on the country and culture.
 In Iran for example, it is not uncommon for the family of the deceased to wear nothing but black for 40 days, and classical music may be played for families.

-Nine-nights (also commonly known as “Dead Yard”) is a multi-day funeral tradition and death ritual practiced in a number of countries in the Caribbean such as Jamaica, Haiti, Grenada, Trinidad, and the Dominican Republic.
+Nine-nights (also commonly known as “Dead Yard”) is a multi-day funeral tradition and collective death ritual practiced in a number of countries in the Caribbean such as Jamaica, Haiti, Grenada, Trinidad, and the Dominican Republic.
 It is an extended funeral ceremony, with its roots in African religious traditions.

 During this nine-day period, friends and family of the deceased gather together at the home of the deceased.
 There, they express their grief, share food, music, and dance, with the purpose of celebrating the life of the deceased rather than dwelling on the loss.
 After nine days and nine nights of celebration, there is typically a church service held as a final commemoration of the deceased.